Manned Spaceflight Engineer Program: Secrecy

 As a civilian agency, NASA typically freely provides details on all aspects of its operations.
-The DoD shuttle missions required different procedures to maintain secrecy of the classified payloads.
+The DoD shuttle missions required different procedures to maintain the secrecy of the classified payloads.
 The government viewed the flights and their payloads as secret as troop movements, asked media organizations to avoid reporting details, and threatened to investigate even speculation as potential leaks of classified information.
 The military did not disclose MSEs' names at first, unlike those chosen for Dyna-Soar and MOL, and the program's existence was secret until the press reported on it in 1982.
 The Air Force officially announced the MSE group's existence in 1983 but did not identify any members until 1985, and disclosed little about their role on flights.
 The press nonetheless reported in great detail on likely military payloads using open source intelligence, such as the direction of the shuttle after liftoff.

 Unlike all other flights, NASA only began public countdowns a few minutes before launch, did not distribute press kits, and did not permit reporters to attend countdowns or listen to shuttle-to-ground communications.
 A secure USAF-NRO mission control center in Sunnyvale, California monitored the DoD payloads on flights alongside the Houston mission control and Firing Room 4 at Launch Control Center.
 NASA announced civilian shuttle missions' schedules and flight routes in advance, hundreds of civilians attended most landings, and loudspeakers played radio transmissions.
 Only a few reporters and NASA employees, by contrast, attended the classified flights' silent landings.

 Difficulties

 The MSE program faced internal and external challenges.
 NASA astronaut and Navy rear admiral Thomas K. Mattingly recalled that the agency early on had a "sour" relationship with the MSEs.
 NASA was reluctant to assign them to its flights given their lack of NASA training and the need for spots for other payload specialists.
 Payton said in 2016, "NASA thought of us as a bunch of snotty-nosed kids, outsiders, almost guests"; Hamel said that there was "a titanic clash of cultures (between NASA and the Air Force), and the MSEs were at the eye of the storm".

-Internal USAF debates on the usefulness of manned spaceflight to the DoD caused uncertainty for MSE personnel.
+Internal USAF debates on the usefulness of crewed spaceflight to the DoD caused uncertainty for MSE personnel.
 When Lew Allen—Chief of Staff of the United States Air Force—met DeTroye in 1981, the general told the MSE that he did not believe that human spaceflight was useful, had helped cancel MOL, and would have canceled the shuttle.
 USAF General Ralph G. Jacobson removed MSE David Vidrine from STS-41-C one month before launch, stating that the mission had no value to the Air Force.
-The military declined the opportunity to send a second MSE on STS-51-C. In New regulations in 1984 that strongly encouraged USAF personnel to move to another assignment after four years caused many early MSEs to transfer out of the program, with only nine active by late 1985.
+The military declined the opportunity to send a second MSE on STS-51-C. New regulations in 1984 strongly encouraged USAF personnel to move to another assignment after four years, causing many early MSEs to transfer out of the program, with only nine active by late 1985.